Course Search

 ERS425H5 • Geology of North America

 This course will provide students with a first-hand field exposure to geologic outcrops in North America, where knowledge gained during classroom instruction throughout their studies can be applied to textbook examples of a variety of real-world geologic features.
-The course is structured around one major field trip during the fall break where student-led group work on rock outcrops is done, followed by the provision of individual presentations and the preparation of field reports.
-There is a nonrefundable fee associated with this course beyond tuition.
+The course is structured around one major field trip during one of the Summer terms, where student-led work on rock outcrops is performed (including presentations while in the field) and the preparation of field reports after the trip.
+There is a nonrefundable course fee associated with this course beyond tuition, which covers accomodation and travel.
 Students must register on ROSI, on a first-come first-serve and non-refundable deposit basis.
 The deposit must be received by the Department within one week from the first day of enrollment or the student will be dropped automatically from the course.
-Students should contact the Department by March of the academic year preceding the course to find out more details about the specific field trip plans.
+Information about the course will be released during the Winter term on the CPS Field Trip webpage.

 Prerequisites: Enrolment in ERS Major or ERS Specialist or Geology Specialist Program and 1.5 credits at ERS or ESS 300 level